 Step 3: Provide visitors with the most useful information possible.

-When hosting an event, you can get a sense for how people engage with you by observing what they do.
+When hosting an event, you can get a sense of how people engage with you by observing what they do.
 With this information, you can make your next event even better.
 Web analytics can do the same for your website by telling you how people interact with your site.

 I do want to explain that web analytics is not like spying on someone’s personal information.
 Rather, just as you would observe someone at an event, you notice what the person does, what he says, whom they speak with, and how long he stays.
 Analytics offers you the same information for your virtual event: your website.